ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   Data is being moved or shared by transferring a physical device, for example using a storage array, USB drive, or other removable media.
 -   Data is being moved or shared by electronic \(network\) communication, where the movement is from an MoJ IT system to an external party.
+-   A data bearing asset is being moved to or shared with an external party.
+This would include laptops, servers, multi-functional devices, and any other data bearing peripherals.

 A DMF **SHALL** be submitted to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) for information purposes, in the following scenarios: